IIT-CCHT/alceo/docs/DVC.md

     - Con: I cannot be sure that the area of interest covers ALL future images unless I "intersect" the area of interest with the images bounds before creating the tiles.
 This could be problematic because I would need to create an intermediate "true area of interest" file.
 13. I've implemented the `areas_of_interest` in tiles vectorial representation.
 Also, I've parametrized successfuly the pipeline for DURA_EUROPOS with minimal de-normalization.
 Right now I had to split `change_steps` and `change_kinds` into two sub-arrays.
 They are strongly linked by a `change` identifier.
 In needed, to avoid this de-normalization I should collapse `change_kind` by re-making `change_from_annotations.py` and `rasterize_change` by modeling a single GeoJSON for the various `change_kind`.
 However it doesn't make much sense to do this kind of change.

 14. I've implemented a script to move the generated data into the correct dataset's site folder for the `pits` dataset.
+I've also removed the remaining references to areas_of_interest.geojson into rasterize_change.
 The current `dvc dag` is:
 ```mermaid
 flowchart TD